greggparrish/bandcamp_tagplayer/README.rst

 -----
 Bandcamp_tagplayer pulls songs from Bandcamp based on tag and adds them to the current MPD playlist.

 The file cache is cleaned on startup, removing files older than 24 hours.

 **Please support the artists.**

 REQUIRES
 --------
-- Python 3
+- **Python 3.6**
 - MPD

 INSTALL